gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'key' parameter includes what the joining node needs in order to set up the Group OSCORE Security Context as per {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.

    This parameter has as value a Group_OSCORE_Input_Material object, which is defined in this document and extends the OSCORE_Input_Material object encoded in CBOR as defined in {{Section 3.2.1 of I-D.ietf-ace-oscore-profile}}.
-In particular, it contains the additional parameters 'group_senderId' 'sign_alg', 'sign_params', 'pub_key_enc', 'ecdh_alg' and 'ecdh_params' defined in {{ssec-iana-security-context-parameter-registry}} of this document.
+In particular, it contains the additional parameters 'group_senderId', 'sign_enc_alg', 'sign_alg', 'sign_params', 'pub_key_enc', 'ecdh_alg' and 'ecdh_params' defined in {{ssec-iana-security-context-parameter-registry}} of this document.

    More specifically, the 'key' parameter is composed as follows.

+   * The 'hkdf' parameter, if present, has as value the HKDF Algorithm used in the OSCORE group.

+   * The 'salt' parameter, if present, has as value the OSCORE Master Salt used in the OSCORE group.

    * The 'ms' parameter MUST be present and includes the OSCORE Master Secret value used in the OSCORE group.

-   * The 'hkdf' parameter, if present, has as value the HKDF algorithm used in the OSCORE group.

-   * The 'alg' parameter, if present, has as value the AEAD algorithm used in the OSCORE group.

-   * The 'salt' parameter, if present, has as value the OSCORE Master Salt used in the OSCORE group.

    * The 'contextId' parameter MUST be present and has as value the Group Identifier (Gid), i.e. the OSCORE ID Context of the OSCORE group.

    * The 'group_senderId' parameter, if present, has as value the OSCORE Sender ID assigned to the joining node by the Group Manager, as described above.
-This parameter is not present if the node joins the group exclusively with the role of monitor, according to what specified in the Access Token (see {{ssec-auth-resp}}).
+This parameter is not present if the node joins the OSCORE group exclusively with the role of monitor, according to what specified in the Access Token (see {{ssec-auth-resp}}).
 In any other case, this parameter MUST be present.

-   * The 'sign_alg' parameter MUST be present and specifies the algorithm used to countersign messages in the OSCORE group.
-This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

-   * The 'sign_params' parameter MUST be present and specifies the parameters of the signature algorithm.
-This parameter is a CBOR array, which includes the following two elements:

-      - 'sign_alg_capab': a CBOR array, with the same format and value of the COSE capabilities array for the algorithm indicated in 'sign_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

-      - 'sign_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

-   * The 'pub_key_enc' parameter MAY be present and specifies the encoding of the public keys of the group members.
+   * The 'pub_key_enc' parameter MUST be present and specifies the encoding of the public keys of the group members.
 It takes value from the "Label" column of the "COSE Header Parameters" Registry {{COSE.Header.Parameters}} (REQ6).
 Consistently with {{Section 2.3 of I-D.ietf-core-oscore-groupcomm}}, acceptable values denote an encoding that MUST explicitly provide the full set of information related to the public key algorithm, including, e.g., the used elliptic curve (when applicable).

       At the time of writing this specification, acceptable public key encodings are CWTs {{RFC8392}}, unprotected CWT claim sets {{I-D.ietf-rats-uccs}}, X.509 certificates {{RFC7925}} and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.
 Further encodings may be available in the future, and would be acceptable to use as long as they comply with the criteria defined above.

         \[ As to CWTs and unprotected CWT claim sets, there is a pending registration requested by draft-ietf-lake-edhoc. \]

         \[ As to C509 certificates, there is a pending registration requested by draft-ietf-cose-cbor-encoded-cert. \]

-   * The 'ecdh_alg' parameter, if present, specifies the ECDH algorithm used in the OSCORE group, if this supports the pairwise mode of Group OSCORE.
+   * The 'sign_enc_alg' parameter MUST be present.
+If the OSCORE group is a pairwise-only group, this parameter MUST be set to the CBOR simple value Null.
+Otherwise, this parameter specifies the Signature Encryption Algorithm used in the OSCORE group to encrypt messages protected with the group mode.

+   * The 'sign_alg' parameter MUST be present.
+If the OSCORE group is a pairwise-only group, this parameter MUST be set to the CBOR simple value Null.
+Otherwise, this parameter specifies the Signature Algorithm used to countersign messages in the OSCORE group.
 This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.
-This parameter MUST be present if the OSCORE group supports the pairwise mode of Group OSCORE, and MUST NOT be present otherwise.

-   * The 'ecdh_params' parameter, if present, specifies the parameters of the ECDH algorithm.
-It MUST be present if the 'ecdh_alg' parameter is present, and MUST NOT be present otherwise.
+   * The 'sign_params' parameter MUST be present if 'sign_alg' is not set to the CBOR simple value Null and MUST NOT be present otherwise.
+If present, it specifies the parameters of the Signature Algorithm.
 This parameter is a CBOR array, which includes the following two elements:

+      - 'sign_alg_capab': a CBOR array, with the same format and value of the COSE capabilities array for the Signature Algorithm indicated in 'sign_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

+      - 'sign_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the Signature Algorithm indicated in 'sign_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

+   * The 'alg' parameter MUST be present.
+If the OSCORE group is a signature-only group, this parameter MUST be set to the CBOR simple value Null.
+Otherwise, this parameter specifies the AEAD Algorithm used in the OSCORE group to encrypt messages protected with the pairwise mode.

+   * The 'ecdh_alg' parameter MUST be present.
+If the OSCORE group is a signature-only group, this parameter MUST be set to the CBOR simple value Null.
+Otherwise, this parameter specifies the Pairwise Key Agreement Algorithm used in the OSCORE group.
+This parameter takes values from the "Value" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

+   * The 'ecdh_params' parameter parameter MUST be present if 'ecdh_alg' is not set to the CBOR simple value Null and MUST NOT be present otherwise.
+If present, it specifies the parameters of the Pairwise Key Agreement Algorithm.
+This parameter is a CBOR array, which includes the following two elements:

       - 'ecdh_alg_capab': a CBOR array, with the same format and value of the COSE capabilities array for the algorithm indicated in 'ecdh_alg', as specified for that algorithm in the "Capabilities" column of the "COSE Algorithms" Registry {{COSE.Algorithms}}.

       - 'ecdh_key_type_capab': a CBOR array, with the same format and value of the COSE capabilities array for the COSE key type of the keys used with the algorithm indicated in 'ecdh_alg', as specified for that key type in the "Capabilities" column of the "COSE Key Types" Registry {{COSE.Key.Types}}.

    The format of 'key' defined above is consistent with every signature algorithm and ECDH algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e. with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} of this document describes how the format of the 'key' parameter can be generalized for possible future registered algorithms having a different set of COSE capabilities.

 * The 'exp' parameter MUST be present.

-* The 'ace-groupcomm-profile' parameter MUST be present and has value coap_group_oscore_app (TBD3), which is defined in {{ssec-iana-groupcomm-profile-registry}} of this document.
+* The 'ace-groupcomm-profile' parameter MUST be present and has value coap_group_oscore_app (PROFILE_TBD), which is defined in {{ssec-iana-groupcomm-profile-registry}} of this document.

 * The 'pub_keys' parameter, if present, includes the public keys requested by the joining node by means of the 'get_pub_keys' parameter in the Joining Request.